coderoad/coderoad.github.io/_posts/2016-01-02-development.md

 ### Create

-To get setup quickly with CodeRoad, either clone a tutorial repo or use the CLI.
+Get setup quickly with CodeRoad: either [clone a tutorial repo](https://git-scm.com/docs/git-clone) or use the *CodeRoad-CLI*.

 In your development directory, run **create** with your new package name.